Open Membership Associations May Lead to Long-Term Growth

 For many credit unions, the options to expand their field of membership (FOM) are limited and heavily regulated.
 Multiple-common bond credit unions, as a result, are increasingly turning to adding an open membership association to their charter.
 Historically, credit unions with an open membership association have received a great deal of scrutiny from the NCUA and bankers, being the subject of controversy from banks and credit unions, alike.
-However, armed with a clarifying memo issued by the NCUA in September 2013, credit unions obtained clear directions and guidelines to move forward with all the potential benefits that come with adding an open membership association.
+However, armed with a clarifying memo issued by the NCUA in September 2013, credit unions obtained clear directions and guidelines to move forward with all the potential long-term benefits that come with adding an open membership association.

 When adding an association with the goal of growing membership, open membership associations can provide credit unions with the most value.
 With minimal qualifications to join an association, organizations such as the ACC remove or lessen the burden of credit union membership eligibility.